AI For Sump Pump Failure Calls

 More urgent pump jobs captured

-Sump pump failure, backup pump, power outage, discharge, and basement water callers get an immediate plumbing specific response instead of blank voicemail.
+Sump pump failure, backup pump, power outage, discharge, finished basement, and basement water callers get an immediate plumbing-specific response instead of voicemail with no context.

 Cleaner dispatch decisions

-Staff receives water level, pump behavior, backup, power, discharge, access, photo, and finished-space context before deciding whether to roll now, call back, or coordinate the next step.
+Staff receives water level, pump behavior, backup, power, discharge, access, photo, finished-space, tenant, owner, and deadline context before deciding whether to roll now, call back, or coordinate the next step.

 Better property manager trust